gmethvin/directory-watcher/README.md

 ## Credits

-Large parts of this code are taken from https://github.com/takari/directory-watcher/, which is also licensed under the Apache 2 license.
-The library has been updated to make it more idiomatic Java 8 style and to remove some of the special cases.
+Large parts of the Java directory-watcher code, particularly the `MacOSXListeningWatchService` implementation, are taken from https://github.com/takari/directory-watcher/, which is also licensed under the Apache 2 license.